Skip to content

 The Bornean crested fireback is a species of pheasant native to the islands of Borneo and the Bangka Belitung Islands.
 It is the type species of the genus Lophura, meaning it is the species from which the genus was first described.

-Before the year 2023, it was referred to as simply the crested fireback, as the Malayan crested fireback was thought to be the same species.
+Before 2023, it was referred to as simply the crested fireback, as the Malayan fireback was thought to be the same species.

-However, due to further research, it was determined that the two species were different, and they have since been classified as separate species.
+However, further research determined that the two species were different, and they have since been classified as separate species.
 The Bornean crested fireback is a medium-sized bird that inhabits forests and is easily recognizable due to its distinctive plumage.

 It has a white crest on its head, a blackish-brown body, and a long tail with black and white stripes.
 It is an omnivore, feeding on insects, fruits, and grains.
 It is a relatively common species, although its population is declining due to deforestation and hunting.